benyameister/hmmlearn/README.rst

 of Hidden Markov Models.
 For supervised learning learning of HMMs and similar models see seqlearn_.

+I have modified the original hmmlearn package slightly in order to be able to score data using only the forward algorithm.
+This allows for potential application of an HMM in real time scoring

 .. _seqlearn: https://github.com/larsmans/seqlearn

 **Note**: this package has currently no maintainer.
 Nobody will answer